build-on-aws/content/tutorials/build-ci-cd-pipeline-iac-cloudformation/index.md

       OR

-  - you can **make following changes manually** to add third subnet and its resources to the template :
+  - you can **make the following changes manually** to add a third subnet and its resources to the template:

     Add following JSON code to the sample CloudFormation template under `Resources` section.